Persistence Diagrams as Diagrams: A Categorification of the Stability Theorem: Introduction

 \section{Introduction}

-The stability theorem is one of the main results of topological data analysis (TDA).
+The stability theorem for persistent homology is one of the main results of topological data analysis (TDA).
 It plays a key role in the statistical foundations of TDA \cite{balakrishnan2013statistical}, and is used to formulate theoretical guarantees for efficient algorithms to approximately compute persistent homology \cite{Sheehy2013Linear,cavanna2015geometric}.

-The stability theorem is originally due to Cohen-Steiner et al., who presented a version of the theorem for the persistent homology of $\R$-valued functions \cite{cohen2007stability}.
-Since then, the theorem has been revisited a number of times, leading to simpler proofs and more general formulations \cite{chazal2009proximity,chazal2012structure,Bubenik2014Categorification,bauer2015induced,lesnick2015theory,botnan2016algebraic,bjerkevik2016stability,Bubenik2015Generalized}.
+The theorem is originally due to Cohen-Steiner et al., who presented a version of the theorem for the persistent homology of $\R$-valued functions \cite{cohen2007stability}.
+Since then, the theorem has been revisited a number of times, leading to simpler proofs and more general formulations \cite{chazal2009proximity,chazal2012structure,Bubenik2014Categorification,bauer2015induced,lesnick2015theory,Botnan2018Algebraic,bjerkevik2016stability,Bubenik2015Generalized}.
 In particular, Chazal et al.\@ introduced the \emph{algebraic stability theorem} \cite{chazal2009proximity}, a useful and elegant algebraic generalization, and it was later observed that the (easy) converse to this result also holds \cite{lesnick2015theory}.
 Bubenik and Scott were the first to explore the category-theoretic aspects of the stability theorem, rephrasing some of the key definitions in terms of functors and natural transformations \cite{Bubenik2014Categorification}.

 Letting $\kvect$ denote the category of finite dimensional vector spaces over a fixed field~$\K$, a \emph{pointwise finite dimensional (\pfd) persistence module} is an object of the functor category $\kvect^\RCat$.
-The structure theorem for \pfd persistence modules \cite{crawley2015decomposition} tells us that the isomorphism type of a \pfd persistence module $M$ is completely described by a barcode $\B{M}$; this barcode specifies the decomposition of $M$ into indecomposable summands.
-The algebraic stability theorem, together with its converse, specifies in what sense similar persistence modules have similar barcodes.
+The structure theorem for \pfd persistence modules \cite{crawley2015decomposition} tells us that the isomorphism type of a \pfd persistence module $M$ is completely described by a unique collection of intervals called the \emph{barcode} $\B(M)$.
+This barcode specifies how $M$ decomposes into indecomposable summands; such a decomposition is essentially unique.
+The algebraic stability theorem, together with its converse, tells us that two persistence modules are algebraically similar (in a sense made precise by the language of \emph{interleavings}) if and only if they have similar barcodes.